preciofishbone/OmniaFx/docs/tutorials/omnia-learn/wait-for-app-provisioning/README.md

 # Note

-- If the relevant app template require approval then it will throw exception, you are not supposed to wait for that.
+- If the relevant app template requires approval then it will throw exception.
+You are not supposed to wait for that.
 - There are some special cases in provisioning App that might take up to 30 minutes. (i.e. create SharePoint site failed and keep retry internally).